Strasbourg Crucifixion

-The Crucifixion is a painting in tempera and gold on panel of c.
+The Strasbourg Crucifixion is a painting in tempera and gold on panel of c.
 1315 attributed to Giotto, now in the Musée des Beaux-Arts (inventory number 167) of Strasbourg, France.

 History

 Previously attributed to the school of Giotto, Roberto Longhi attributed it to the master himself in 1948.
 It probably formed a diptych with the Madonna Enthroned between the Virtues (Wildenstein Collection, New York), attributed to the Master of the Sails.
 Art historians Gnudi and Salvini did not include the work in their catalogue of Giotto's works.
 William Suida, Pietro Toesca, and Offner attribute the work to a "Master of the Strasbourg Crucifixion" to which they also attribute the Berlin Crucifixion, a similar work in small format.
 Even today critics are uncertain about the work's attribution, although it has unambiguously been attributed to Giotto on major occasions such as the 2013 Giotto exhibition in the Louvre.
 In any case, the work is dated to the late phase of Giotto's career, as demonstrated by the voluminous drapery, as found in both the Cappella Peruzzi and Cappella Bardi.